-Is a staycation compatible with a longer term holiday off?
+Longer Term Staycation Ideas: Is a staycation compatible with a longer term holiday off?
 It can be if you get creative.
 While it's obviously easier to kill time with a longer itinerary somewhere completely new, doing so closer to home can be more challenging.
 Often, for longer staycations, the idea is more important than the location.
 Staying at home doesn't have to mean doing the same old thing.
 Commit to a home-improvement project, camp nearby for an extended period, or even volunteer to do something in a new place every day in order to bring some of that "holiday feeling" to your longer staycations.

 Just because it’s called a staycation doesn’t mean you literally have to stay put.
 You also don’t have to go on months-long, cross-country trip in order to make good use of an RV.
-Just hitting the road with your possessions gives you a great sense of adventure and fun.
-You can make a plan or you can play each day by ear.
+Just hitting the road with your possessions gives you a great sense of adventure and fun — and you can easily do it on a travel budget

 Do-it-yourself projects might not seem like the stuff of vacations but for some of us, getting crafty and using our hands is a very relaxing way to spend a staycation.
 Whether it’s painting rooms in the house different colors or building something like a treehouse from scratch, you may find that staying home and working on these improvement projects is both fun and more relaxing than you would have imagined.

-28. Do a house swap with another family.
+28. Do a House Swap with Another Family

+If you live in the city, look for a home that’s in a more rural environment.
+If you live in the country, try to find someone with a city dwelling to swap residences with.
 Changing up your immediate scenery is a great way to unwind.
 Doing this via a house swap is an affordable way to “stay” at home but also get a little bit of an escape into someone else’s life and reality.
 Even better if you can find a home or apartment to swap that’s in a different kind of environment than you’re used to living in daily.

 It is both satisfying and rejuvenating to spend time giving to others and helping those out who are less fortunate.
 Sometimes the best way to feel good on a vacation or staycation is to do something for someone else.
 Whether this is a neighborhood clean-up project, planting trees or

-30. Go on a yoga or meditation retreat.
+30. Go on a Yoga or Meditation Retreat

 .
 A staycation that involves yoga practice or mediation whether in your home under guidance or at an organized retreat is a great way to transport your mind while your body remains physically at home or near home.
 With today’s hectic lifestyles, meditation and yoga are sometimes just what the doctor ordered.

 It’s the start of summer and many of you, so no doubt many of you are starting to make summer vacation plans.
-If it looks like a staycation is in your future, you now have a lot of different ideas for how to spend it!
+If it looks like a staycation is in your future, you now have a lot of different ideas on how to spend it!